peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 1. Having the digital representation of the credential (the bytes).
 2. Controlling a private key that corresponds to a public key associated with the credential, often indicated within the credential's cnf (confirmation) claim or through a similar mechanism.

 The essence of requiring control over the private key and its demonstration through a cryptographic operation (e.g., signing a challenge or a token) is to ensure that the entity in possession of the credential can execute actions exclusively reserved for the legitimate owner.
-This dual-layered approach not only reinforces the security and integrity of the status attestation process but also affirms that the entity requesting a status attestation is the authentic holder of the credential.
+The dual-layered approach of requiring both possession of the credential and control over the corresponding private key indeed reinforces the security and integrity of the status attestation process.
+It also ensures that the entity requesting a status attestation is indeed the same entity to which the credential was originally issued, affirming the authenticity and rightful ownership of the credential.

 # Status Attestation Request